QBDev0ps/DevOps-Cloud-projects/Project5.md

 ### <br>Directory Manipulation and Navigation<br/>

+We will  begin by writing a shell script to focus on how to manipulate and traverse through directories.
 Here, we will be writing a shell script that will display the current directory, create a new directory called _**"my_directory"**_, switch to that directory, create two files inside it, list the files, move back one level up, remove the _**"my_directory"**_ and its contents and then finally list the files in the current directory again.
 We will implement thsi with the following steps:

 **Step 1:** We create file that will be named _**navigating-linux-filesystem.sh**_ using the command below: